Azgoz27/Apples/README.md

 Programming was done with GML scripting language using the Game Maker: Studio.
 Most of the written code you can review in the "objects" folder.
 Graphics were made with Adobe Photoshop and GM:Studio's internal graphics editor.

-*Coding: Tomislav Stanceric
+-Coding: Tomislav Stanceric
-*Graphics: Branimir Stanceric
+-Graphics: Branimir Stanceric
-*Concept art: Mia Colic
+-Concept art: Mia Colic

 # Showcase
 version 0.3 shows the basic game idea with very raw graphics and controls.
 This version is only to show what the general idea of the game is.